DavidAnderegg/adflow_util/README.md

 ```
 The dict **aeroOptions** holds all the variables that normally **baseclasses.AeroProblem** would.
 If one variable is a list, this is considered the sweep variable.
 All variables except **coefPol, cosCoefFourier, sinCoefFourier, momentAxis, solverOptions, evalFuncs** can be sweeped.

-This script will generate a file called *test.out* with this content:
+This script will generate a file called *n0012_sweep.out* with this content:
 ```
 n0012_sweep